 However, this has nothing to do with dog behavior and why we should use dominant behavior methods towards our pups.
 Dogs and wolves descend from the same ancestor but through many years of evolution, not to mention domestication on the dogs side they have evolved into their own species.
 Dogs are dogs, not wolves in disguise!

 Dogs have adapted to live among humans and all of our weird habits.
-Inside our homes navigating through our weird obstacles we put in our home and learning how to read our body language (dogs are waaaay ahead of us when it comes to deciphering body language), so why are we refusing to evolve with them?
+Inside our homes navigating through our weird obstacles we put in our home and learning how to read our body language (dogs are waaaay ahead of us when it comes to deciphering body language, learn how to read your dog’s body language here), so why are we refusing to evolve with them?